jacullmann/url-shortener/README.md

 # url-shortener

 Fast and minimal URL shortener.
 Rust backend and Vue.js client.
-Data is stored in memory via DashMap.
-No database required.
+URLs are persisted in SQLite.

 ---